 VIRGINIA DEPARTMENT OF EMERGENCY MANAGEMENT

-Our traffic systems continue to utilize very dedicated hams.
+The National traffic systems continue to utilize very dedicated hams.
 Traffic remains steady, but slow.
-We encourage all hams to learn about the ARRL traffic system as it is still in use during emergencies.
+We encourage all hams to learn about the ARRL traffic system as it is still in daily use as well as during emergencies.
 Please support your local NTS operators.

 Please Check the ARRL web site, http://www.arrl.net , for all the latest major and national ARRL and world amateur radio event’s, contest’s and meetings.

 REMEMBER----Education is the key to your success, both in Ham Radio as well as in your life..
 We as humans are not perfect, but we will try our best based on our education, experience, faith, and morals.

 Dr. Joe Palsa - Virginia Section Manager